sahilpaliwal/cartoonzone/README.md

 # Cartoons

-a Cartoon Type youtube app with bunch of cartoon categories to choose from, watch and enjoy !
+app with a bunch of cartoon categories to choose from, watch, and enjoy!

 ## Getting Started